 The first plot should use the data point (0, 0) in addition to the data you collected.
 However, do not force your fit through zero.
-Display the equation of the fit on the plot, and make sure the coefficients of the fit equation are displayed to at least four decimal places.
+Display the equation of your fit on the plot.
 Each axis should have an appropriate label.

-The second plot should only utilize the data you collected.
-Do not use (0, 0) as a data point.
+The second plot should only be made with the data you collected.
+Do not use (0,0) as a data point.
 Again, do not force your fit through zero.
-Display the equation of your fit on the plot with the coefficients displayed to four decimal places, and label each axis with an appropriate label.
+Display the equation of your fit on the plot, and label each axis with an appropriate label.